-- 1. On 21 January 2024, Sunflower announced that it engaged in a non-binding memorandum of understanding (MOU) with Lahav L.R.
+- 1. On 21 January 2024, Sunflower announced that it had engaged in a non-binding MOU with Lahav L.R.
 Real Estate Ltd. and a subsidiary thereof ("Lahav Energy") which is active in renewable green energy and waste, to explore the possibility of Sunflower and Lahav Energy joining forces and to explore a transaction for the acquisition of all of the share capital of Lahav Energy in exchange for the allotment of Sunflower shares to the shareholders of Lahav Energy.
 On 15 May 2024, the Company updated, based on the information provided to it, that the parties to the said MOU decided to call an end to the negotiations between them without signing a binding agreement. - 2.
-On 28 January 2024, Sunflower closed a transaction for the acquisition of rooftop solar projects in Israel with a total capacity of approx. 13 MW, entered into between a subsidiary and E.D.I.
-Energy Ltd. and its subsidiaries.
-As consideration, Sunflower's subsidiary will pay approx. ILS 8 million (most of which will be deemed a shareholder loan of the Company to the subsidiary) and will also allot to the sellers shares of the subsidiary at approx. 25% of the issued and paid-up share capital of the subsidiary. - 3.
-On 12 March 2024, a subsidiary of Sunflower closed a transaction with Mivne Real Estate (K.D) Ltd. for the sale of 101 rooftop photovoltaic facilities with a total capacity of approx. 5 MW, including all rights connected to them, for a consideration of approx. \$78 million plus VAT.
+On 28 January 2024, Sunflower closed a transaction for the acquisition of rooftop solar projects in Israel with a total capacity of approx. 13 MW, between a subsidiary thereof and E.D.I.
+Energy Ltd. and subsidiaries owned thereby.
+As consideration, Sunflower's subsidiary will pay approx. ILS 8 million (most of which will be deemed a shareholder loan of the

+Company to the subsidiary) and will also allot to the sellers shares of the subsidiary at approx. 25% of the issued and paid-up share capital of the subsidiary.

+- 3. On 12 March 2024, a subsidiary of Sunflower closed a transaction with Mivne Real Estate (K.D) Ltd. for the sale of 101 rooftop photovoltaic facilities with a total capacity of approx. 5 MW, including all rights connected to them, for a consideration of approx. \$78 million plus VAT.
 Upon closing of the transaction, Sunflower recognized a capital gain of approx. ILS 20 million. - 4.
-On 28 March 2024 and 25 April 2024, Sunflower completed a debt refinancing in the project companies in Poland, which increased its liquid resources by approx. ILS 60 million, which are expected to be used by Sunflower for continued development of the projects in the various territories in which it operates. - 5.
-In the reporting period, the Company exercised marketable options of Sunflower in an amount of approx. ILS 6 million and its equity interest in Sunflower increased to 53.24%. - 6.
-On 4 November 2024, Sunflower announced that it engaged in a non-binding memorandum of understanding (MOU) with a third party for the purchase of ready to build (RTB) portfolio of income-producing solar power systems with a total capacity of up to 107 MW in Poland.
-If and when this transaction is closed, it will double Sunflower's current total installed capacity and triple its portfolio in Poland.
-As of the date of this report, it is uncertain whether the MOU results in a binding detailed agreement or whether an agreement is signed or the transaction closed.
+On 28 March 2024 and 25 April 2024, Sunflower completed a debt refinancing in the project companies in Poland, which increased its liquid resources by approx. ILS 60 million, which are expected to be used by Sunflower for continued development of the projects in the various territories in which it operates.